nvrrdt/onzecurrency/IDEAS.md

   + The dividing and merging blocks consists of: ...
 - There should be a confirmation when a transaction is waiting in a preliminary block, maybe the peer above the hash from the tx with payer and payee, is able to give an ok or nok.
 - The full_hash should consist of 3 parts (face and fingerprint, face and passwordprotected email, fingerprint and passwordprotected email) in which each part is able to login a user in the Onze network.
 This should be effectivelu sufficient to enable someone to login anytime.
+- There are full nodes and light nodes.
+Light nodes should be capable to create a user.
+And light nodes should also be capable of authenticating a full node.
+A light node is mostly a mobile android or ios device, while a full node can be a cloud server or a desktop computer.
+Also when the desktop is behind a nat there should be a solution.
+If artificial intelligence on a light node is able to read a string of some kind on a full node then the private key, public key, full hash and previous hash should be copied from light node to full node.
+That's the goal for the next year, then crowd and coin should be functional and we can start with the smart contracts.

 ### 51% voting mechanism
 Process to finalize a project: